ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 **Move, Parameter:** Move a single parameter only i.e. (re-)apply its current SP and re-apply the SP:RBV of all downstream parameters in the current mode.

+**Move, Synchronised:** (aka Concurrent Move) When moving several axes at the same time, the reflectometry server will calculate the duration for the slowest axis and then modify the velocity of all other axes to finish at the same time (more or less).
+This is not truly synchronised and not good enough for e.g. continuous scanning, but generally good enough to avoid what would be clashes if one axis "overtakes" another.
+Parameters have a flag to be be excluded from synchronised moves in case they are very slow and could make other axes stall, and do not have clash conditions.

 ## P

-**Parameter:** A top-level user parameter, describing some value relative to the incoming beam for the related component. (aka.
-Beamline Parameter)
+**Parameter:** (aka Beamline Parameter) A top-level user parameter, describing some value relative to the incoming beam for the related component.

 **Parameter, Axis:** Numerical parameter that controls a single axis relative to the incoming beam.